Bedfords Park: History

 The land that makes up Bedfords Park originates in the two adjoining estates of Bedfords, believed to be named after the family of Robert de Bedford mentioned in 1285 and John Bedford who held the land in 1362, and Earls which later became known as Upper Bedfords.
 The latter was taken from John Derewin in 1212 by King John as forfeiture for homicide and given to William d'Aubigny, 3rd Earl of Arundel for the annual rent of one Sparrowhawk.
-The manor, which is one of the olderst in Havering and was one of four held in serjeanty, remained in the family at least until the time of the 5th Earl.
+The manor, which is one of the oldest in Havering and was one of four held in serjeanty, remained in the family at least until the time of the 5th Earl.

 In 1452 Thomas Cooke (who was to become Lord Mayor of London 10 years later) took possession of the manor of Bedfords, having already acquired the 'manor or messuage' of Earls, and held these as part of the Gidea Hall estate.
 This continued for 200 years until 1659 after which the properties changed hands several times, being briefly part of Gobions Manor, but by 1678 the two estates were held by Robert Wolley.
 After being sold out of Gobions Manor, the ownership was in the hands of various London merchants until 1771 when it was sold by Nathaniel Houlton to a Mr John Heaton.
 During this time there is no evidence of the owners living in either manor.